chrisjsewell/ipymd/README.md

 - Static images of the simulations
 - Plots of simulation data

 It will build primarily on the [chemlab](http://chemlab.readthedocs.io/en/latest/) package, that is an API layer on top of OpenGL.
+It will also aim to parse data in simple formats, such as [pandas](http://pandas.pydata.org/) dataframes, which are easy to create and use independantly from this package.

 ## Example Output